mmnervous/titans-spam/README.md

-# titans-spam
+# For .old version
-TX spam on INTCHAIN's testnet
+Stress test program for intchain 4.0 testnet

 ## Installation